- The Best Indian Resume Format (Guide and Free Downloadable Template)

 President of the VR/AR Club

-While you might not have all of these extra additions to put in your education section, highlighting the greatest and most relevant academic achievements you do have can go a long way towards impressing potential employers.
+While you might not have all of these extra additions to put in your education section, highlighting your most relevant academic achievements helps demonstrate your value to potential employers.

 5. Describe your work experience